To Memorize or to Retrieve: Scaling the Interaction Between Pretraining and Retrieval: Related Works

-Many works study how LM performance scales with model size, dataset size, and compute. \citet{Kaplan2020ScalingModels} established predictable power-law relationships between these factors.
-Chinchilla later showed that compute-optimal training requires jointly scaling model and data size \citep{Hoffmann2022TrainingModels}. \citet{Gadre2024LanguageTasks} show that scaling laws remain predictive in overtrained regimes and relate pretraining loss to downstream task performance, while other work incorporates data mixture \citep{Ye2025DataPerformance,Shukor2025ScalingMixtures} and domain-specific continual pretraining \citep{Que2024D-CPTModels}.
-These works suggest that pretraining efficiency depends not only on parameters and tokens, but on the data shown and in what proportions.
-Related work studies scaling when inference cost matters. \citet{Sardana2024BeyondLaws} show that smaller models trained longer can be preferable when inference demand is high. \citet{Bian2025ScalingModels} incorporate architecture-aware latency into scaling analysis, showing that parameter count alone is an incomplete proxy for deployment efficiency.
-This motivates treating pretraining, model size, data quality, and serving cost as coupled optimization problems.
+These works suggest that pretraining efficiency depends not only on parameters and tokens, but also on data and its proportions.
+A related line of work studies scaling when inference cost matters. \citet{Sardana2024BeyondLaws} show that smaller models trained longer can be preferable when inference demand is high. \citet{Bian2025ScalingModels} incorporate architecture-aware latency into scaling analysis, showing that parameter count alone is an incomplete proxy for efficiency.
+These results motivate treating pretraining, model size, data quality, and cost as coupled optimization problems.